rebhanqui/pands-problem-sheet/README.md

 `# is this thing on?`

-prints the text hellowworld when called in terminal via - `python helloworld.py`
+Prints the text *hellowworld* when called in terminal via - `python helloworld.py`

 2.
 3.